ah4gzelda/Course_Project/CodeBook.md

  * activity - see: "desc_data"; 1 observation for each of 6 activities for each subject

- * measures - same as in "subset" value is the mean of all observations of an activity for a single subject.
+ * measures - same as in "subset"; the value is the mean() of all observations of an activity (ca. 30) for a single subject.